PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

 in the Defintions for SFTP form */
 :DEST = 'destinationTest.txt';

-EXECUTE WSCLIENT '-sftp', 'ch1', '-u', :SOURCE, :DEST;
+/* 'ch1' is the code of the SFTP server in the Defintions for SFTP form */ EXECUTE WSCLIENT '-sftp', 'ch1', '-u', :SOURCE, :DEST;

 /* In the second example, we download a file from a folder on the server to Priority */